 - Dogs MUST BE LEASHED at all times, everywhere on the property, and pet waste carried out.
 Coyote trapping is underway* on these lands, and your dog will be safer on a leash.
 If your dog needs to run free, this isn’t the place.

 It’s easy to sound unfriendly here, but it’s important to protect our community’s water supply.
 If the rules are not followed, there is no guarantee that the Trescott lands will remain open.

-Multiple violations forced the Trescott Company to close the Trescott lands in late September.
-Since then, the Trescott Recreation Committee has worked with DPW toward safely re-opening the lands.
+Multiple violations forced the Trescott Company to close the Trescott lands in late September 2016.
+Since then, the Trescott Recreation Committee has worked with DPW toward safely re-opening the lands in December 2016.
 This includes: